BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The SANS Institute is well-known for its practical, and often costly, security training that is hosted by experienced instructors.

 The SEC524 offering is a two-day program, followed by an optional exam, which can be booked at a later stage.
-Both the training and the exam are not cheap -- expect to spend about $4,000 USD in total.
+Both the inspector-led training and the exam are not cheap -- expect to spend about $2,640 USD in total.

 There are other, lesser known cloud security certifications.
-Some cloud platform providers also offer product training.
+Some cloud platform providers also offer more practical product training, such as Amazon and Microsoft.
 However, in the end, the flagship is the CCSP certification, followed closely by the CCSK offering.

 Of course, there is something to be said for self-taught cloud security professionals.
 After all, when the first cloud products started rolling in about a decade ago, none of these programs existed yet.
 A professional working on these new technologies simply did not have the time to wait for years before building a secure environment.
 They hopefully did the responsible thing back then and upskilled via experience, books and the internet.
 Certification, however, formalizes that existing knowledge, and will probably even extend it further.